-Apache Hadoop was born out of a need to process escalating volumes of big data.
-Inspired by Google’s MapReduce that divides an application into small fractions to run on different nodes, Hadoop was started by Doug Cutting and Mike Cafarella in the year 2002 when they both started to work on the Apache Nutch project.
-A few years later Hadoop was later spun-off from that.
-As a result, Yahoo released Hadoop as an open-source project in 2008.
-Hadoop was made available for the public in November 2012 by Apache Software Foundation.
+How Did Hadoop Evolve?Apache Hadoop was born out of a need to process escalating volumes of big data.
+Inspired by Google’s MapReduce, a programming model that divides an application into small fractions to run on different nodes, Doug Cutting and Mike Cafarella started Hadoop in 2002 while they were working on the Apache Nutch project.
+According to a New York Times article, Doug named Hadoop after his son's toy elephant.
+A few years later, Hadoop was spun-off from Nutch, and as a result, Yahoo released Hadoop as an open-source project in 2008.
+The Apache Software Foundation made Hadoop available to the public in November 2012.

-Advantages of Using Hadoop:
+Advantages of Hadoop

-- Resilience – Hadoop is fundamentally resilient; data stored in any node is also replicated in other nodes of the cluster in preparation for future node failures.
-This ensures fault tolerance.
+- Resilience — The Hadoop Distributed File System (HDFS) is fundamentally resilient.
+Data stored on any node of a Hadoop cluster is also replicated on other nodes of the cluster to prepare for the possibility of hardware or software failures.
+This intentionally redundant design ensures fault tolerance.
 If one node goes down, there is always a backup of the data available in the cluster.

 - Flexibility — unlike traditional relational database management systems, when working with Hadoop you can store data in any format, including semi-structured or unstructured formats.
 Hadoop enables businesses to easily access new data sources and tap into different types of data.

 Back to glossary